-It should be noted that stochasticity and determinism represent categorical complementarities, see [5] Chap.
-4.2, section B), contingency vs necessity.
+It is no coincidence that stochasticity and determinism are categorical complementarities, cf. [5], chap.
+4.2, section C), contingency vs necessity.

 For systems based on a truly-stochastic process, obeying the principle of most entropy (which represents an implementation of the Principle of Least Resources Consumption) automatically ensures 'sufficiency of the given existential triad for creating the state of 'being' / 'observability' of the system, based on this existential triad'.
 In such systems, their true stochastiveness on one side and the fulfilment of the (statistic by its nature) Principle of Least Resources Consumption on the other side always ensure an adequate balance between 'freedom of choice' and 'freedom of action' for the substrate of these systems and, in such a way, their stability.